ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 A SINGULAR VEGETABLE SKELETON.—A singular story is told of an apple tree planted over the grave of Roger Williams.
 This tree had pushed downward one of its main roots in a sloping direction, and nearly straight course, toward the precise spot that had been occupied by the skull of Roger Williams.
 There making a turn conforming with the circumference, the root followed the direction of the back-bone to the hips, and thence divided into two branches, each one following the leg bone to the heel, where they both turned upwards to the extremities of the toes of the skeleton.
 One of the roots formed a slight crook at the part occupied by the knee joint, thus producing an increased resemblance to the outlines of the skeleton of Roger Williams, as if, indeed, moulded thereto by the powers of vegetable life.

 </td></tr></table>

 ---

+## From _New-York daily tribune._

+#### 1860-11-13 &middot; [New-York [N.Y.]](http://dbpedia.org/resource/New_York_City)

+<table style="width: 100%;"><tr><td style="width: 50%">

+ry fine,&quot; and
+ted her husband greatly for bis taste in
+her.
+And when the told himd
+women who would surpass her, he said
+thut would either never be, or else a very long time.
+is to her presence, the attendance on preaching
+atraordinarily hirge.
+During her visit at the
+sdon station, hundreds went to see her, who sald
+could feel satisfied to die now that they had seen
+suuch a wonderful being as a white wor
+Charles D, Johnson, esy, the editor of The Coct
+ret, published at North Stratford, died
+place last week, at the early
+He was a lawyer by profession, and had be
+ed with The Democrat since 1838.

+A singular story is told of an apple tree plantes
+over the grave of Roger Williams.
+This tree hadl
+pushed downward one of its main roots in a sloshg
+direction, and nearly straight course, towurd the pred
+cise spot that had been occupied by the skull of Rogar
+Williams.
+There making a turn conforming with its
+circumference, the root followed the direction of the
+back-bone to the hips, and thence divided into twe
+branches, each one following a leg bone to the beel)
+where they both turned upward to the extremities of
+of the skeleton of Roger Williams, as if, indeed, molded
+thereto by the powers of vegetable life.
+This singular
+</td></tr></table>

+---